Skip to main content ↓

 Focus on the value, not the money

 There’s one thing you should not do.
-You should not say “show me the money” like Jerry McGuire.
+You should not say, “Show me the money,” like Jerry McGuire.
 That will not get you a demo.
-When I get the objection, I address their concern about the budget while taking out the monetary part and focus on making them understand my product’s value.
+When I get the objection, I address their concern about the budget while taking out the monetary part and focusing on making them understand my product’s value.
 I clarify that the purpose of the first demo is to educate them on the product’s value.

 Once I jump on a call, I thank them for being upfront with me.
 Then, I acknowledge they don’t have the budget.
-But then I say, “I see a lot of people allocate their resources for something that they see valuable.
-And just based on your website and based on my research, it looks like you guys would be a great fit for our platform.
+But then I say, “I see a lot of people allocate their resources for something they see as valuable.
+And just based on your website and my research, it looks like you guys would be a great fit for our platform.

 Morgan Ingram, Director of Sales Execution and Evolution at JBarrows